 Wedding venue and a link to the website

 The nearest public transport, including taxi numbers

 Info on the local area (things to see if people are staying around)

 Timelines of the day

-Bar information – i.e. Is it an open bar, or a cash only bar
+Bar information – i.e. open bar or a cash bar

-Finally, any safety measures they need to know - coronavirus related.
+Finally, any safety measures they need to know.

-If you want to get really creative, there’s a whole host of other information you can include on your site, from a music request section, to biographies of the bridal party (just for the giggles!) to photos from throughout your relationship.
+If you want to get really creative, there’s a whole host of other information you can include on your site.
+From a music request section, to biographies of the bridal party (just for the giggles!) to photos from your relationship.
 We recommend creating your website as soon as the date and your venue are confirmed.
 Unlike traditional wedding invites, you can update the website as you go along, so there’s no need to worry if details change.